January Events: Aftermath

 Commemoration ceremony near the victims' graves.

 Immediately after the attacks, the Supreme Council issued a letter to the people of the Soviet Union and to the rest of the world denouncing the attacks and calling for foreign governments to recognise that the Soviet Union had committed an act of aggression against a sovereign nation.
 Following the first news reports from Lithuania, the government of Norway appealed to the United Nations.
 The government of Poland expressed their solidarity with the people of Lithuania and denounced the actions of the Soviet army.

 The reaction from the United States government was somewhat muted as they were heavily preoccupied with the imminent onset of Operation Desert Storm against Iraq and worried about possible wider consequences if they were to offend the Soviets at that critical juncture.
 President George H. W. Bush denounced the incident, calling it "deeply disturbing" and that it "threatens to set back or perhaps even reverse the process of reform" in the Soviet Union.
 Bush was notably careful not to criticize Gorbachev directly, instead directing his remarks at "Soviet leaders".

 After the events, Gorbachev said that Lithuanian "workers and intellectuals" complaining of anti-Soviet broadcasts had tried to talk to the Lithuanian parliament, but they were refused and beaten.
 Then, he said that Lithuanian "workers and intellectuals" asked the military commander in Vilnius to provide protection.
 Defense Minister Dmitry Yazov, Interior Minister Boris Pugo, and Gorbachev all asserted that no one in Moscow gave orders to use force in Vilnius.
 Yazov claimed that nationalists were trying to form what he called a bourgeois dictatorship.
 Pugo alleged on national television that the demonstrators had opened fire first.

-During the following day, meetings of support took place in many cities (Kyiv, Riga, Tallinn) and some had defensive barricades built around their government districts.
+During the following day, meetings of support took place in many cities (Kyiv, Riga, Tallinn) and some had defensive barricades built around their government districts (see The Barricades in Latvia).